textmagic/textmagic-rest-php-v2/docs/Api/TextMagicApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$country = "\"US\""; // string | Return sender settings enabled for sending to a specified country.
+$country = "US"; // string | Return sender settings enabled for sending to a specified country.
 Should be 2 upper-case characters.

 try {
     $result = $apiInstance->getSenderSettings($country);